antwanvdm/php-oop-music-collection/README.md

 - ~~Implement Singleton patter for more objects that are needed throughout application, like DB, Logger & Translator~~
 - ~~Extend the logging system to different logging levels (now only error)~~
+- ~~Comply with phpstan level 6~~
+- ~~Add actual multilingual support (EN/NL) with language switch~~
+- Extend Routing system with multiple parameters, ~~get/post~~ & api/non-api
 - Refactor some stuff in the ORM (see todos in code)
-- Extend Routing system with multiple parameters, ~~get/post~~ & api/non-api
 - Add some kind of event dispatching system
 - Make wrapper (request object!) for super globals $_GET/$_POST.
 Current state of handlers is a mess due to many floating request/state code
 - Create something like flash messages for the session
 - Rename namespaces to MVC terminology
 - Make an actual composer package for this (separate music collection from the core)
-- Add actual multilingual support
+- Comply with phpstan level 9

 ## Changelog

+### v2.2.0

+- Made the code 100% compliant with phpstan level 6
+- Added multi-language toggle switch with working EN/NL feature
+- Session is now available as Singleton as well

 ### v2.1.0